Board & Staff

-James Wright is Director of Community, Economic & Real Estate Development at People’s Emergency Center (PEC), a social services and economic development nonprofit located in West Philadelphia, where he oversees the economic development and revitalization of Lancaster Avenue through business-community capacity building, corridor marketing, business development assistance, and façade improvements.
-Prior to his arrival at PEC in 2008, he worked at New Kensington CDC doing similar economic development work along the Frankford Avenue commercial corridor.
-He is an active member of PACDC’s Commercial Corridor Working Group and Member Services Committee, and is a 2016 PACDC Rising Star Awardee.
-He is a Philly native, and holds an MBA in Urban Economic Development and a B.A. in Urban Studies, both from Eastern University.
+James Wright is Director of Community, Economic and Real Estate Development at People’s Emergency Center (PEC), a social services and economic development non-profit located in West Philadelphia.
+He previously served as Commercial Corridor Manager at PEC where he oversaw the economic development and revitalization of Lancaster Avenue.
+Prior to that, he worked at New Kensington CDC doing similar economic development work along the Frankford Avenue commercial corridor.
+He holds an MBA in Urban Economic Development and a B.A. in Urban Studies, both from Eastern University, and is a 2016 PACDC Rising Star Awardee.
 Mr. Wright is an at-large member of the PACDC Board.

 Director of Programs

 Pamela brings more than twenty years of leadership experience in non-profit cultural arts management, with particular emphasis on strategic planning, fundraising, collaboration building and community outreach.
 In her role as Director of Programs, she oversees PACDC’s Member Services programs, including managing the Philadelphia Community Development Leadership Institute.
 Prior to joining PACDC in 2007, she worked at the Walt Whitman Arts Center, serving as Executive Director for nearly ten years.
 She currently serves as Board President for the Camden Repertory Theatre and is a member of the Philadelphia LISC Program Committee.